 Theatre Engineering

-Theatre engineering is the application of engineering principles and functional systems in the design and development of safe, creative, and functional sets, apparatus, and entertainment production devices.
+The Multidisciplinary Engineering (MDE) concentration of Theatre Engineering applies engineering principles and functional systems in the design and development of safe, creative, and functional theatre/film sets, apparatus, and entertainment-production devices.
 It combines disciplines of civil, mechanical and electrical engineering, and spans the boundary between the humanities (art), computer science and the field of entertainment arts.
+View this MDE concentration's plan of study.

-Their work may include: developing artistic and innovative set designs or devices for live entertainment, to building the next generation amusement park ride environment.
-Film set creation and animation is also a familiar pathway for these creative engineers looking to network their way toward a career that combines their passion for creating entertainment experiences and engineering problem solving.
+Potential Work: Developing artistic and innovative set designs or devices for live entertainment; building a next-generation amusement park ride environment; and film set creation and animation, the latter of which combines an engineer's passion for creating entertainment experiences and engineering problem solving.

 Theatre Concentration Frequently Asked Questions